-Many decorative stitches are very dense and difficult to remove the stitching if you are unhappy with it once it's sewn.
-It's a good idea to always test your fabric, thread and stitch combination on a sample before you sew it on your item.
+Many decorative stitches are very dense and difficult to remove if you're unhappy with it once it's sewn.
+It's a good idea to always test your fabric, thread, and stitch combination on a sample before you sew it on your item.
 The amount of thread a design uses should also be taken into consideration if you do not have a lot of a particular thread on hand.
 The distance between repeated colors in variegated threads is a variable and should also be tested on a sample before you sew it on your item.

 In many cases, you may need to experiment with stabilizers that are used in machine embroidery to obtain smooth consistent decorative stitching.
 Take time to understand the basics of machine embroidery so you can make the best stitching possible.Continue to 2 of 5 below.

 02 of 05